artnoi43/superwatcher/README.md

 2. `pkg` (public)

-   This package defines extra (non-core) interfaces and some implementations deemed not central to the business logic of the services, e.g. enums, data gateway, and superwatcher components' initialization helper functions.
+   This package defines extra (non-core) interfaces and some implementations that would help superwatcher user during their development.
+Most code there provides wrapper for `internal`, or offers other convenient functions and examples.

+   Some development facility code like a full integrated test building block package `servicetest`, or the chain reorg simulation package `reorgsim`, or the mocked `StateDataGateway` types, are provided in `pkg`.

 3. `config` (public)